Who are you?

 What makes you say:

 Chocolate! … and pudding!
-I just love any sort of pudding, but if I have to choose between anything else it would always be pudding.
-If it was the end of the world and I had a choice between a 5 course meal and pudding, I would always choose pudding.
-5 puddings if possible!!!
+I just love any sort of pudding, but if I have to choose between pudding and anything else, it would always be pudding.
+If it was the end of the world and I had a choice between a 5 course meal and pudding, I would always choose pudding – 5 puddings if possible!!!

-Tripe.
-I tried it when I lived in Spain which is somehow big on tripe (‘callos’) and a friend said to me we’ll go to a bar one day and I will order it and I won’t tell you what it is, but when you try it you’ll love it.
-I tried it without realising and went eugh!
+Tripe!
+I tried it when I lived in Spain which is somehow big on tripe (‘callos’) and a friend said to me, “we’ll go to a bar one day and I’ll order it but I won’t tell you what it is – when you try it you’ll love it”.
+I tried it without realising and went “eugh”!

 I once had beetroot ice cream and it was really good.
 It was at a restaurant in Bath which has sadly now closed and become a hairdressers… but if you can find beetroot ice cream, try it as it’s really surprisingly good.

 The people who make the foods we share seem to love engaging with the people on the tour; they’re so passionate about what they’re selling and I find that to be hugely inspiring.

 It’s lively, innovative, creative… sometimes the city can come across as a bit self-interested, but even though there’s a stuffy element there’s also lots and lots of new, lively people coming in to the city, which gives the city lots of life.
 Having the universities and the tourists really makes it a wonderfully lively place and I just love the buzz the city has, and the many different types of people that make it such an interesting place, where there’s always something different going on to draw interest.